9 Battle-Tested Tactics to Create Unique Content

 Let's get hyper-specific.

 Instead of churning out another generic "Top 10 CRM Features" post, why not dive into "CRM Customizations for Boutique Wineries Selling to High-End Restaurants"?
+This kind of specific, long-form articles can perform very well in organic search.

 This micro-niche approach might seem counterintuitive at first – after all, aren't we limiting our audience?